lihu453/my-website/readme.txt

 Browser app with address bar, navigation history, reload, and new-tab support

+Mini Runner game with jumping, obstacles, scoring, pause, and restart controls

+Mini Runner supports Space, Arrow Up, and a mobile jump button.
+The best score is saved locally.

 Custom desktop colors, background presets, and image wallpapers

 Close the interface and return to the boot screen